spudtrooper/spudtrooper.github.io/index.md

 ## [bookmarklets](/bookmarklets)

-Some random bookmarklets.
+Collection of bookmarklets.

 ## [ida](/ida)

-Some information for people affected by Hurricane Ida.
+Information for people affected by Hurricane Ida.

 ## [articles](/articles)

-Some articles I've written.
+Articles I've written.

 ## More